Crossing symmetry of OPE statistics: Introduction

 While defining an ensemble from an intrinsically CFT point of view has been attempted \cite{BdBJNS23,BMS25}, establishing the agreement with 3D gravity is still an effort in progress.\footnote{Certain OPE moments are in some sense universal and obtainable from bootstrap \cite{CMMT19,ABdBL21}, and the corresponding gravity answers are known to agree with the bootstrap results \cite{CCHM22,BdBL21}.
 In these situations, the agreement can be understood by uplifting the bootstrap procedure to 3D, as explained in \cite{WWW25}, Section~8.4.} We circumvent this issue by defining the ensemble via 3D gravity.
-To do this, we essentially follow \cite{CCHM22} and \cite{CEZ23,CEZ24}.
+To do this, we follow \cite{CEZ23,CEZ24}.
 The OPE moment is defined by finding wormholes connecting asymptotic boundaries with the topology of a three-punctured sphere.
 Each three-punctured sphere represents an OPE coefficient.
 In the bulk, Virasoro Wilson lines connect the asymptotic punctures with the same labels.
-At large $c$, only certain manifolds with Wilson lines inserted in certain ways have on-shell configurations, and we call them hyperbolic manifolds.
+In the large-$c$ limit, only certain manifolds with Wilson lines inserted in certain ways contribute.
+These are hyperbolic manifolds, defined to be the set of manifolds with on-shell configurations.
 We should emphasize that the Wilson line configuration is part of the definition of hyperbolicity, as Virasoro Wilson lines encode topological information (unlike matter Wilson lines).
 Geometrically, they become spacetime bananas \cite{AAMV23a,AAMV23b} at large $c$ if the states connected by the Wilson lines are above the black hole threshold, or conical defects if they are below the threshold \cite{DJ84,Krasnov00}.
 In this work, we do not include any states below the threshold in the ensemble.

 Now that we have a definition of the OPE moments, we can go back to the multi-copy observables and pose the question of crossing symmetry: do we get the same answer for a multi-copy observable regardless of the choice of the OPE channel for each copy?
 From the perspective of constructing the ensemble, this is a strong requirement.
 For example, it forces the ensemble to be non-Gaussian \cite{BdBL21}.
-From the gravity perspective, however, this seems intuitive: diffeomorphism of gravity ensures that no channel is preferred.
+From the gravity perspective, however, this seems intuitive: diffeomorphism of gravity should ensure that no channel is preferred.
 The goal of the current work is to establish this explicitly and to clarify several points that will help manifest the crossing symmetry.

 The structure of the rest of the paper is as follows.
 In Section~\ref{sec:rev}, we review an example of a multi-copy observable in the CFT ensemble and demonstrate its crossing symmetry explicitly.
 In Section~\ref{sec:pseudo}, we define the notion of pseudo-hyperbolicity, which will then play an important role in Section~\ref{sec:cross} where we give an argument for establishing the crossing symmetry.
 Finally, we provide some comments in Section~\ref{eq:disc}.